developingAlex/lakedisappointment/README.md

       .then((res) => res.data)
     }
     ```
-1. make a component did mount statement after the render statement in the app.js:
+1. Make a component did mount statement after the render statement in the app.js:
     ```javascript
     componentDidMount(){
       //when this app appears on screen